Individualized Program Design: Bachelor’s Degrees Policy

 Individualized educational planning requires cognizance of broad degree expectations established by the State University of New York and the Board of Regents.
 These expectations differ depending upon the type of degree the student wishes to earn.

 In order to earn a bachelor's degree, students need to complete a program consisting of 128 credits.
 At least 45 credits in every bachelor's degree must be in advanced-level studies, including at least 24 credits of advanced-level study in the concentration.
 These provisions apply to all Empire State College bachelor's degrees.
-The college is registered to grant degrees in the arts; business, management and economics; community and human services; cultural studies; educational studies; historical studies; human development; interdisciplinary studies; labor studies, (the curriculum in labor studies is offered at Empire State College's Harry Van Arsdale Jr. Center for Labor Studies in New York City); science, mathematics and technology; and social theory, social structure and change.
+The college is registered to grant degrees in the arts; business, management and economics; community and human services; cultural studies; educational studies; historical studies; human development; interdisciplinary studies; labor studies, (the curriculum in labor studies is offered at Empire State College's Harry Van Arsdale Jr. Center for Labor Studies in New York City); science, mathematics and technology; and social science (formerly known as social theory, social structure and change).

 Empire State College offers three bachelor's degrees with the following degree designations: